 BY BILL FEIPEL

-William Feipel was a professor of economic history at Illinois Central College; after his retirement he taught briefly at Bradley University.
+William Feipel was a professor of economic history at Illinois Central College; after retirement, he taught briefly at Bradley University.